Khyber Pakhtunkhwa clothing: Chitral

 Rumbur Valley, Chitral, NWFP, Pakistan Kalash girl in Rumbur.
 The girl is dressed in a dark gown and carries jewellery: a ring, a necklace and a headdress (kupa) covered with shells (kauri or cowri).
 On top of the headdress there is a tassle (probably red) and a second one, smaller, is visible above her forehead.
 Her shoes are also clearly visible.
 1929 approx.

 Urtsun (Utsun), Chitral, NWFP, Pakistan Kati boys, one dressed in a goat's skin with the typical Chitrali cap (pakol).

 1929 approx. Kunisht (Rumbur Sheikhandeh), Rumbur Valley, Chitral, NWFP, Pakistan Photograph (nr.
 1 of 3) reproduced from Georg Morgenstierne's unique film documentary from Chitral.
 Overview picture from the Kati dance.
 The male Kati dancers are dressed as usual for this occasion in their best clothes, silk costumes (talar) and turbans.
 The dance on the ground beside the dancing floor is called Zhige.

 Chitrali cap

 The Chitrali cap is made of fulled woollen cloth, and consists of a flat crown with a rolled brim.
-The cap is popular in Afghanistan where it forms part of Nuristani dress.
+The cap is also popular in Afghanistan where it forms part of Nuristani dress.